npope/home-assistant-crestron-component/README.md

  - _type_: The only supported value for now is *brightness*.
 TODO: add support for other HA light types.

 ### Thermostat

+This platform should work with anything that looks like a CHV-TSTAT/THSTAT (analog joins for heat, cooling setpoints, digital joins for modes, fan modes, and relay states).
+I tested this with multiple CHV-TSTAT and CHV-THSTATs.

+>TODO: Add support for humidity control on CHV_THSTAT.

 ```yaml
 climate: